Parks Canada says new reservation system working well as bookings open in busy Banff

 Bookings started in British Columbia, some of the eastern provinces and for Jasper National Park in Alberta last week, while reservations for Ontario sites opened Tuesday.

-Camping reservations in Parks Canada's busiest location, Banff National Park, also in Alberta, are set to open this morning, and shuttle reservations to visit the park's popular Moraine Lake and Lake Louise start on Apr.
-13.
+Camping reservations in Parks Canada's busiest location -- Banff National Park, also in Alberta -- opened this morning, and shuttle reservations to visit the park's popular Moraine Lake and Lake Louise start on April 13.

 Parks Canada says it has observed mostly positive comments from users so far and any dissatisfaction appears to be people not being able to get their first choice of campsite or dates at popular sites, which it says is not unusual.